-I needed six-months of blog posts to support my goal: having good examples of my work ‘out there’ while I pursued other projects.
+I needed six-months of blog posts to support my goal: having good examples of my work ‘out there’ while pursuing other projects.

 For you, it might be landscaping a friend’s yard or creating their website while you still have time to change your procedures or find better suppliers.

 Experience, glowing testimonials, and several examples to show others?
 Pure gold.